DocketAlarm/clio-python-client/README.md

 	# Get a list of matters
 	matters = cc.GET.matters(offset=5)

-	# Getting a specific matter.does not take kwargs, just positional ones.
+	# Getting a specific matter.
+Does not take kwargs, just positional ones.
 	matter = cc.GET.matters(1234)

 	# Post a document.
 Note that uploaded data must use the FileUpload object.